Kraken practice facility damaged in adjacent construction mishap; team hopeful it won’t impact completion date

 It will take several more days for the Kraken to get a handle on damage caused by a freak weekend construction accident at their planned Northgate Mall practice facility.

 But for now, the team is expressing confidence the player training facilities will open by mid-July as scheduled and that the remainder of the building’s public features will be completed in time for September training camp.
-On Saturday night, a portion of an adjacent building being demolished as part of a completely separate project accidentally toppled into the west wall of the future NHL team’s planned $80million facility.
+On Saturday night, a portion of an adjacent building being demolished as part of a completely separate project accidentally toppled into the west wall of the future NHL team’s planned $80 million facility.

 “We are incredibly thankful that no one was injured,’’ a statement put out by the team Monday said.
 “The Kraken are working to assess the damage.
 We are confident it will not impact our opening timeline for hockey operations.”